BEAST-Fitting/beast/docs/beast_development.rst

 - Commit messages should be short but descriptive.

-- To see the status of or commit changes of a single file:
+- To see the status of your changed files:

   .. code-block:: console

-     $ git status PathToFile/filename
+     $ git status
-     $ git commit PathToFile/filename

-- To undo all changes made to a file since last commit:
+- To undo all changes made to a specific file since the last commit:

   .. code-block:: console